daviddiamant/meal-planner/README.md

 **Missing functionality from the old-version**

-- Ability to plan the recipes for a week.
-- Ability to share that week.
+- Ability to share the planned week.
 - Desktop/tablet UI.
 - Offline experience (i.e. service worker)